himaxwell/himaxwell.github.io/_posts/2023-02-01-concerns-in-ruby-part-1.md

 You'll often see concerns referred to as mix-ins because their functionality gets "added to" or "mixed into" the classes that include them.
 Also note that classes aren't limited to just one concern - they can include as many as they want!

-The code sharing made possible by concerns is DRY ("don't repeat yourself") and solves the problem of single inheritance, since classes, in Ruby at least, can only have one parent class.
+The code sharing made possible by concerns is DRY ("don't repeat yourself") and solves the problem of single inheritance since classes, in Ruby at least, can only have one parent class.

 ![concerns summary](../images/posts/concerns-in-ruby-part-1/img_3.jpg)